| Egypt to Auckland,

 how sore my thighs were and tender my taint was this

+morning.
 With quiet flat coastal

 plains nestled up against brown grassed hills on our